Benjamin Silliman: Career

 Returning to New Haven, he studied its geology.
 His chemical analysis of a meteorite that fell in 1807 near Weston, Connecticut, was the first published scientific account of an American meteorite.
 He lectured publicly at New Haven in 1808 and came to discover many of the constituent elements of many minerals.
-Some time around 1818, Ephraim Lane took some samples of rocks he found at an area called Saganawamps, now a part of the Old Mine Park Archeological Site in Trumbull, Connecticut, to Silliman for identification.
+Some time around 1818, Ephraim Lane took some samples of rocks he found at an area called Saganawamps, now a part of the Old Mine Park Archeological Site in Trumbull, to Silliman for identification.
 Silliman reported in his new American Journal of Science, a publication covering all the natural sciences but with an emphasis on geology, that he had identified tungsten, tellurium, topaz and fluorite in the rocks.
-He played a major role in the discoveries of the first fossil fishes found in the United States.
-In 1837, the first (and at the time only) prismatic barite ore of tungsten in the United States was discovered at the mine.
+He played a major role in the discoveries of the first articulated fossil fishes found in the United States, which he discovered in Newark Supergroup deposits near Connecticut, and were later described as the genera Redfieldius and Semionotus.
+In 1837, the first prismatic barite ore of tungsten in the United States was discovered at the mine.
 The mineral sillimanite was named after Silliman in 1850.
-Upon the founding of the Medical School, he also taught there as one of the founding faculty members.
+Upon the founding of the medical school, he also taught there as one of the founding faculty members.

-In 1833 he discussed the relationship of Flood geology to the Genesis account, and also wrote about this topic in 1840.
+In 1833 he discussed the relationship of Flood geology to the Genesis account and also wrote about this topic in 1840.

 Silliman was an early supporter of coeducation in the Ivy League.
-Although Yale wouldn't admit women as students until over 100 years later, he allowed young women into his lecture classes.
-His efforts convinced Frederick Barnard, later President of Columbia College, that women ought to be admitted as students.
+Although Yale would not admit women as students until over 100 years later, he allowed young women into his lecture classes.
+His efforts convinced Frederick Barnard, later president of Columbia College, that women ought to be admitted as students.
 "The elder Silliman, during the entire period of his distinguished career as a Professor of Chemistry, Geology and Mineralogy in Yale College, was accustomed every year to admit to his lecture-courses classes of young women from the schools of New Haven.
 In that institution the undersigned had an opportunity to observe, as a student, the effect of the practice, similar to that which he afterward created for himself in Alabama, as a teacher.
 The results in both instances, so far as they went, were good; and they went far enough to make it evident that if the presence of young women in college, instead of being occasional, should be constant, they would be better."

-American historian David McCullough mentions in his book about early 19th century Americans in Paris that in 1825 Professor Benjamin Silliman while on a tour of Europe conferring with other scientists encountered his former Yale science student Samuel F. B. Morse in the Louvre.
-McCullough also relates that Silliman would later become president of the college.

-As professor emeritus, he delivered lectures at Yale on geology until 1855; Benjamin Silliman Sr had been the first person to use the process of fractional distillation, and, in 1854, Benjamin Silliman Jr became the first person to fractionate petroleum by distillation.

-In 1864, Silliman noted oil seeps in the Ojai, California area.
+American historian David McCullough mentions in his book about early 19th century Americans in Paris that in 1825 Silliman, while on a tour of Europe conferring with other scientists, encountered his former Yale science student Samuel Morse in the Louvre.
+As professor emeritus, he delivered lectures at Yale on geology until 1855; Silliman had been the first person to use the process of fractional distillation, and, in 1854 his son Benjamin Silliman Jr became the first person to fractionate petroleum by distillation.
+In 1864 Silliman noted oil seeps in the Ojai, California, area.
 In 1866, this led to the start of oil exploration and development in the Ojai Basin.